 There are a lot of words you hear associated with plurality, in unusual ways.
 Other people on the internet may disagree with our usage of these terms, and that is okay.
 This is just how we use them.

-Singlet – someone who is not part of a plural system; a single person in a single body.
+Singlet – someone who is not part of a plural group; a single person in a single body.

-System – a neutral term referring to a body that is plural.
+System – this used to be a neutral term referring to a body that exhibits plurality.
 Or more precisely, to the group that resides in it.
+However, we do not recommend using this word anymore, because it has been claimed by a loud subculture of medical determinists.

 Front – Control over the shared body.
 This act is called “fronting“.
 Likewise, you may have “co-fronting“, where there is more than one.